The White House and Google launch a new virtual tour with audio captions, Spanish translation

 The White House, Google Maps and Google Arts & Culture launched a new virtual tour of the famous mansion on Friday, which is also National Civics Day.

-With a computer or smartphone, users will be able to spend time zooming in on all of the rooms that they would have seen had they been able to go on an in-person tour.
+With a computer or smartphone, users will be able to see all of the rooms that they would have seen had they been able to go on a public tour of the building.

-The updated virtual tour is part of a desire by First Lady Jill Biden to make the White House accessible to as many people as possible.
-Biden, a longtime community college professor, hopes teachers use it to educate students about the White House and its history, said Elizabeth Alexander, her spokesperson.
+The updated virtual tour is part of a mission by first lady Jill Biden to make the White House accessible to as many people as possible.
+Biden, a longtime community college professor, hopes teachers will use it to educate students about the White House and its history, said Elizabeth Alexander, her spokesperson.

 “Not everyone can make the trip to Washington, D.C., to tour the White House, so she’s bringing the White House to them,” Alexander said.

-It is also Google’s first virtual tour of the White House to have Spanish translation and feature the official portraits of former President Barack Obama and former first lady Michelle Obama.
+It is also Google’s first virtual tour of the White House to have Spanish translation.

 Google Street View technology was used to capture the imagery, starting at the East Wing Entrance and moving through all rooms on the public tour route, including the library, the China Room, the Green, Blue and Red rooms, the East Room and the State Dining Room.